 Would You Still Trade Hughes for Santana?

-But this meant that the Yankees went into the finale and rubber game of their series against The Scum at Fenway a half-game out of first place, and with Phil Hughes on the mound, and with a whole bunch of injuries.
+But this meant that the Yankees went into the finale and rubber game of their series against The Scum at Fenway a half-game out of 1st place, and with Phil Hughes on the mound, and with a whole bunch of injuries.

 Fortunately, Derek Jeter was in the lineup, bruised ankle and all, albeit as the DH, not the shortstop.
 Unfortunately, that meant that Eduardo Nunez was the shortstop.